 In other cases, the hosting provider can be the problem.
 Now, if you get a WordPress blank page without any error after plugin update, then, follow these easy steps to fix the problem.

 Fixing the WordPress white screen problem

 To be able to solve the problem, you need to have access to your blog or website files using an FTP client.
 I recommend Filezilla for the shared hosting servers, and Cyberduck for the VPS and the dedicated servers.
 Both works, but, you need the second one that encrypts the connections for better security.

 In the below screenshot example, I’ll use the Cyberduck software to show you the exact steps to follow.

-wp-content It’s the one in the same location like other directories such as the
+wp-content.
+It’s the one in the same location as other directories such as, the

 Then, open that directory, and you should find the plugins folder.
 Just open it, as the following screenshot example.

 Of course, you will get all the list of your installed plugins.
 You need to rename the one that you’ve updated recently, and that you think caused the problem.